Introduction to Menopause

 Estrogen therapy (ET)

-Estrogen therapy (ET) involves the administration of estrogen alone, which is no longer
+Estrogen therapy (ET) involves taking estrogen alone, which is no longer being made

-being produced by the body.
+by the body.
 ET is often prescribed for women who have had a hysterectomy.
+Estrogen

-The decision to start using this hormone should be made only after you and your health
+The decision to start using this hormone should be made only after you and your healthcare

 This type of treatment often involves the use of other types of medicines to relieve